-In data 22.05.2014 the Official Journal published the new European directive 2014/53 issued by the European Parliament and the Council and addressed to radio equipment broadcasting, intentionally emit or receive radio waves for radio communication purposes or radio determination and systematically using the radio spectrum.
+In data 22.05.2014 the Official Journal published the new Directive 2014/53 / EU issued by the European Parliament and the Council and addressed to radio equipment broadcasting, intentionally emit or receive radio waves for radio communication purposes or radio determination and systematically using the radio spectrum.

 The in-line terminal equipment sets are not intended to be included in the Directive.

-1 – The transmitter must not cause harmful interference and unwanted radio wave emissions (in adjacent channels) should be limited to a level that, the state of technological progress achieved, allows to avoid harmful interference.
+1 – The transmitter must not generate harmful interference, and the emission of unwanted radio waves should be limited to a level that, the state of technological progress achieved, allows to avoid harmful interference.

-2 – The receiver, when this, It must possess a level of performance that allows a regolarefuznionamento and protect him from the risk of harmful interference (shared channels and adjacent).
+2 – The receiver, when this, It must possess a level of performance that allows a regular fuznionamento and protect him from the risk of harmful interference.

 3 – The receiver's reception capability is considered an important factor in ensuring the efficient use of spectrum: it must have an adequate resistance against harmful and unwanted interference signals.